benhuang3/bettercogworkdancers/README.md

 # Better Cogwork Dancers

-Mods the Cogwork Dancers boss from Hollow Knight: Silksong to on the beat and at twice the speed.
+Mods the Cogwork Dancers boss from Hollow Knight: Silksong to move on the beat and at twice the speed.

 Nexus Mods: https://www.nexusmods.com/hollowknightsilksong/mods/705